NickGrunert/master-thesis/modules/03_truth_compare.typ

     However, this approach was deemed impractical, as each approach was thoroughly considered and evaluated before conducting a comprehensive analysis of the results.
     Each subsequent approach has been developed by incorporating the lessons learned from the results of the previous approaches and striving to improve upon them.
     Consequently, the ensuing sections are dedicated to the following: the presentation of formulae for calculating the metric; an exposition of the rationale behind why it is used; the presentation of example results; and a discussion of the lessons learned.
-    It is hypothesized that the data is indeed correlated with each other, and that the relationship between them is of linear kind.
+    It is hypothesized that the data is indeed correlated with each other, and that the relationship between them is linear.

     The example images employed in the ensuing sections are all drawn from the same three example houses.
     This ensures that the outcome of @fig:truth_compare:metrics:a is equivalent to that of @fig:truth_compare:pearson:a and @fig:truth_compare:correlation:a, with the sole difference being the consideration of disparate metrics.